COMMENT OF JANUARY 30, 2017 WITH ADDENDUM

 Working northward, the first abbreviation strongly suggested by the existing layout would take the form of a single-tube two-track tunnel running between Rye and Greenwich.
 Your commenter does not consider this particular upgrade to be mandatory, since the general heading of the old New Haven Railroad is quite direct notwithstanding curves included when the four-track upgrade was opened in 1900 - largely a result of routing the line through a succession of built up areas, in hilly terrain, and the necessity of having the bridges as short as possible.

 The 3.34-mile tunnel bypass contemplated here would serve to avoid a notoriously slow curve at the state line in Port Chester, and would skip the Rye and Port Chester stations.
-The problems of connecting tunnels or any shortcut smoothly to an existing line are compounded here by the tracks being spaced twelve feet apart.
-This obtains on most curves as well, including those upgraded since 1900, and would rule out tilt technology in most instances without widening the New Haven Railroad to more modern standards.
+The problems of connecting tunnels or any shortcut smoothly to an existing line are compounded here by the tracks being spaced less than 12.5 feet apart.
+This obtains on most curves as well, including some upgraded since 1900, and would rule out tilt technology in most instances without widening the New Haven Railroad to more modern standards.
 (So, assuming tilt technology is to be employed, any high-speed upgrade of the Northeast Corridor should include tilt-compatible upgrade of all curves included in the high-speed routing, to avoid the necessity of using the tilt technology selectively, which would introduce some additional degree of risk.)

 This type of issue also requires having anything new commence at a point where there is sufficient space to allow the connection, and, combined with achieving acceptable grades, has a tendency to make the tunnels longer than they might otherwise be.
 The two more-cursory drawings shown here depicting proposed Rye-Greenwich and Stamford-Westport passenger tunnels do not include the trackwork of the approaches, which in most instances must be propagated to six tracks in order to accommodate the tunnel line entering or exiting.
 However, in all instances there is room for widening of the line without resorting to demolition or, apparently, any acquisition of property.